LumaKernel/coqpit.vim/README.md

   + Forward to cursor.
 - `:CoqToLast`
   + Forward to end of file.
 - And other commands.
-See `:help coquille-commands` .
+See `:help coqpit-commands` .

 ## Mapping Examples